Zilliqa/ZIP/README.md

 1. Review ZIP-0.
 2. Fork the repository by clicking "Fork" in the top right.
 3. Add your ZIP to your fork of the repository.
 There is a template ZIP here.
-4. Submit a Pull Request to [Zilliqa's ZIPs repository](https://github.com/Zilliqa/ZIPs).
+4. Submit a Pull Request to [Zilliqa's ZIP repository](https://github.com/Zilliqa/ZIP).

 Your first PR should be a first draft of the final ZIP.
 An editor will manually review the first PR for a new ZIP and assign it a number before merging it.
 Make sure you include a `discussions-to header` with the URL to a discussion forum or open GitHub issue where people can discuss the ZIP as a whole.